-In 2021/22 we continued to see increased numbers of applications to our school, with an increase in the number of feeder schools from 74 to 84, across three different regions.
-Our PAN increased as a result of our second bulge year of an additional 20 students to assist the local authority with place planning.
+In 2022/23 we continued to see increased numbers of applications to our school, with the number of feeder schools still remaining large at 84, across three different regions.
+Our PAN increased as a result of our third bulge year of an additional 20 students to assist the local authority with place planning.
 We continue to be significantly oversubscribed and maintain a strong reputation across the county.